wesleytian/blog/content/2019/whitney.md

 We continued to set our hopes high, but also kept our expectations low to avoid potential disappointment.

 We saw a lot more people as we neared the trail camp.
 Unlike us knuckleheads, most sane people take on this mountain in many days.
-We watched groups of backpackers fold up their tents as they readied themselves to tackle the summit.
+We enviously watched as groups of well-rested, fully acclimated backpackers packed up their tents, prepared warm breakfasts, and readied themselves to tackle the summit.

 <img src="/whitney/trail_camp.jpg" alt=""
 title="" class="center_norm_rounded"/>
-<center> *5:58 a.m. – Mile 5: Trail Camp (12,039 ft, 3,669 m)* </center>
+<center> *5:58 a.m. – Mile 6: Trail Camp (12,039 ft, 3,669 m)* </center>

 This was the last place to get water according to both online and local sources.
-One person told us thatwe only needed to bring 1.5L to 2L of water–which we realized didn't make sense only after it was too late.
+One person told us that we only needed to bring 1.5L to 2L of water–which we realized didn't make sense only after it was too late.

 2 liters of water got me to trail camp and the route to trail camp was only a quarter of the entire trail.
 From trail camp to summit and back to trail camp was around half of the entire trail, so at the very least we should have brought 4L of water.